 The California Society for Healthcare Attorneys is a State Bar of California-approved MCLE provider.
-The Annual Meeting & Spring Seminar provides up to 14 hours of MCLE credit, including one hour of legal ethics special units.
+The Annual Meeting & Spring Seminar provides up to 12.25 hours of MCLE credit, including one hour of elimination of bias special units.

-CSHA has reserved a limited number of rooms at the Silverado
+CSHA has reserved a limited number of rooms at the Estancia La

-Resort and Spa, available on a first-come, first-served basis at
+Jolla Hotel & Spa, available on a first-come, first-served basis

-deadline for reserving rooms at this rate is March 12, 2018.
+for reserving rooms at this rate is March 8, 2019.
+After that

-After that date, reservations will be confirmed subject to
+date, reservations will be confirmed subject to general

-The room block at the Silverado Resort and Spa is now sold out.
+CONFERENCE HOTEL UPDATE: The room block at the Estancia La Jolla Hotel & Spa is now full.